nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `delete student 1` will delete the first student listed in the student list panel of CLIpboard.
+- `delete student 1` will delete your first student listed in your student list.

 [Back to list of features](#features)